Azure-Samples/azure-spring-data-cosmos-java-sql-api-aad/README.md

 ## Features

-This repo provides basic Spring Data sample code for Java SQL API to connect to Cosmos DB using built-in role-based access control (RBAC), and authenticating using Azure Active Directory (AAD).
+This repo provides basic Spring Data sample code for Java SQL API to connect to [Azure Cosmos DB](https://learn.microsoft.com/azure/cosmos-db/introduction) using built-in role-based access control (RBAC), and authenticating using Azure Active Directory (AAD).
+We'll also give you a short tutorial on setting up the RBAC and AAD requirements to be able to access your Cosmos DB account.

 ## Getting Started